Menu Close

 password is:- python121

-If you try to access a private member of class form outside of the class for example ( Person.__username and Person.__password), then it threw an error.
+If you try to access a private member of the class form outside of the class for example ( Person.__username and Person.__password), then it will throw an error.

-To access private data member of class we use tricky syntax:- objectName._className__attrName for example ( p1._Person__username)
+To access private data members of the class we have to use a tricky syntax:- objectName._className__attrName for example ( p1._Person__username)

 Example 2: